reinert/requestor/README.md

 It is helpful to handle the errors inside the Service, so we do not always have to set fail callbacks.
 Therefore, we recommend implementing an app's abstract Service and extending the client services from it.
 This way, it is feasible handle all non-happy paths in one place only.
 For example, check the `applyErrorCallbacks` method below.
-It adds some predefined callbacks to promises:
+It adds some predefined callbacks to requests:

 ```java
 public abstract class MyAppService<E> extends AbstractService {